 Psalms - Have you ever felt like Psalm 31 verse 10....
 "I am dying from grief; my years are shortened by sadness.
 Misery has drained my strength; I am wasting away from within."
 Do you believe that God can rescue you from this?
 Will you pray to God to save you from this?
-A good book related to this Psalm is C.S.
-Lewis' A Grief Observed.
+Earlier this year I read C.S.
+Lewis' book A Grief Observed.
 Has anyone read this?
 It is a very short book.
 But, wow, it is a powerful short book!
 It is a memoir C.S.
 Lewis wrote after the death of his wife and it is so incredibly thoughtful and moving as C.S.
 Lewis works through his grief and his questions for and about God.
 This verse kind of reminds me of this book.... though not really... it seems like C.S.
 Lewis didn't quite get as down as the level of this verse.
 Anyhow - great book I think for any Christian who has lost a loved one.
 Let me know reviews in the Comments section below if you've read A Grief Observed, or know others who have?
 Has it been consoling for you during a time of loss?

 Proverbs - Proverbs 21 verse 3 is powerful today - "The LORD is more pleased when we do what is just and right than when we give him sacrifices."
 Have you ever had a stage in your life where you got this Proverb backwards?
 Have you ever been so focused on "giving sacrifices" to God that you forgot to simply do what is just and right?
 This reminds me of the Pharisees in Jesus' day.
 They were focused on their religious duties - on giving proper sacrifices to God on the proper days and times.
 But in the meantime they forgot to simply do what was just and right to those around them.
 And Jesus called them out on it.
 And if we're not careful, Jesus can call us out on it too.
 Which is good.
 A rebuke can be good to bring us back into a loving relationship with God and other people.
 Today in your life, are you more focused on simply doing what is just and right before God and people, or are you perhaps more focused these days on "giving sacrifices" to God?
 Which do you think is more pleasing to God?
 Perhaps this painting of "The Good Samaritan" by the English Victorian painter George Frederic Watts from the year 1852 is helpful for us to reflect upon, along with this Proverb:

-Worship Video: Today's Proverb and the great painting above reminded me of Casting Crowns song "If We are the Body."
-Here's a live version of this powerful song:
+YouTube: Today's Proverb and this painting above reminded me of Casting Crowns song "If We are the Body."
+Here's a great live version of this song: